 Citizenship is a prerequisite for exercising most instruments that give people a political voice in Switzerland; these are reserved for Swiss citizens.
 Some cantons have already introduced suffrage and the right to vote for foreigners in municipalities, or at cantonal level.
 The municipalities in these cantons are authorised to grant these rights to its resident foreign population, or not.

 Such rights exist at municipal and cantonal level in the cantons of Neuenburg and Jura, and at municipal level in the cantons of Fribourg, Geneva and Vaud.
-Municipalities in the cantons of Appenzell Ausserrhoden and Grisons can introduce the right to vote for foreigners in community matters (as of January 2016).
+Municipalities in the cantons of Appenzell Ausserrhoden, Basel-Stadt and Grisons can introduce the right to vote for foreigners in community matters (2018).

 In some municipalities in the canton of Grisons foreigners can vote at municipal level.
 You can find out from the municipality where you are living if this applies to you.